dreamlab13/abmbiota/README.md

 The model was implemented in Java and can be run on any operationg system.
 To run the model you need Java 7.

-You can download the model run script (IntractionsGutmodel.jar) from the last stable release from [this link](https://github.com/dreamlab13/abmbiota/tree/master/out/artifacts) and run it via coomand line.
+You can download the model run script (IntractionsGutmodel.jar) from the last stable release from [this link](https://github.com/dreamlab13/abmbiota/tree/master/out/artifacts) and run it via command line.

 ## Running model